naterush/naterush.io/public/_posts/2024-7-16-llm-integration-framework-3.markdown

 For application developers, the benefits of improved model capabilities are obvious.
 Rather than having to write hundreds of lines of custom LangChain code, I can just give the model the data/ capabilities I want it to access, and then let it figure out the rest.
 In practice, this would dramatically reduce the time to take a LLM product to market.

-As a result, the first AI lab to provide these capabilities will have a compelling pitch to choose their models over others.
-Just imagine:
+And as a result, the first AI lab to provide these capabilities will have a compelling pitch to choose their models over others:

 > Build with Anthropic.
 While our models are competative with OpenAI, you can write 10x less code to integrate our models into your product.

-I think we will see capabilities in this style soon.
-And that soon after, LangChain will go the way of the dodo.
+I think we will see official libraries evolve with these capabilities soon.
+And soon after that, LangChain will go the way of the dodo.